csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 and processes it using the _hrtfmove2_ opcode.
 First of all the sound is rotated around us in the horizontal plane then it is raised above our head then dropped below us and finally returned to be level and directly in front of us.
 This example uses the files hrtf-44100-left.dat and hrtf-44100-right.dat.
-In case they are not loaded, they can be downloaded from the&nbsp;
+In case they are not loaded, they can be downloaded from the
 [Csound sources](https://github.com/csound/csound/tree/develop/samples).

 #### **_EXAMPLE 05B04_hrtfmove.csd_**